-Actuarial assumptions-the total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions-the total pension liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 CERS

 Inflation 2.30%

+Payroll growth rate 2.00%

 Projected salary increases 3.05%

 Investment rate of return, net of

 investment expense & inflation 6.25%

 The mortality table used for active members is RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).
 For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with scale BB to 2013 (set back 1 year for females).
 For disabled members, the RP-2000 Combined Disability Mortality Table projected with Scale BB to 2013 (set back 4 years for males) is used for the period after disability retirement.
+There is some margin in the current mortality tables for possible future improvement in mortality rates and that margin will be reviewed again when the next experience investigation is conducted.

-The actuarial assumptions used in the June 30, 2018 valuation were based on an actuarial valuation date of June 30, 2016.
+The actuarial assumptions used in the June 30, 2018 valuation were based on an actuarial experience study for the period July 1, 2008-June-June 30, 2013.